Skip to content

 Tayyibat in Lebanon : the home of tahini, sumac and lamb tradition

 Lebanon is, with Egypt, one of the two countries where Tayyibat aligns most naturally with local tradition.
-The lamb-based mezze (kibbeh, kafta, samkeh harra), the raw tahini that flows like olive oil in Mount Lebanon, the fresh za'atar bread, and the sumac everywhere : almost everything is already on the system list.
-The two pitfalls to avoid : labneh (yogurt-based, khabaith) and tabbouleh (parsley + tomato + bulgur, all problematic).
-Replace by hummus-tahini-only (no chickpea version) and freekeh salad with sumac.
+The lamb-based mezze (kibbeh, kafta, samkeh harra), the raw tahini that flows like olive oil in Mount Lebanon, and the fresh za'atar bread are core.
+In the strict Tayyibat palette : tomato is now tayyib in Attaybatte preparation (peeled, deseeded, cooked), onion is tayyib when cooked (preferably finely chopped or blended), garlic is excluded entirely, sumac stays in the khabaith list (excluded).
+The pitfalls to avoid : labneh (yogurt-based, khabaith), tabbouleh (parsley + raw tomato + bulgur, parsley excluded), hummus (chickpeas excluded).
+Replace by tahini-honey or tahini-thyme dips and warm freekeh dishes seasoned with green cardamom, saffron, thyme.

 Sourcing in Beirut and Tripoli